American framing – The hands that built America

 This Pavilion represents American art or architecture in Venice from May to November during the Biennale exposition, but this year, because of the pandemic most American visitors will not be able to see the architecture exhibition of their country in Venice.

-Influent artists exposed in the American Pavilion, in 2019 the artist who exhibited in the pavilion was Martin Puryear, in 2017 Mark Bradford was the protagonist of the exhibition and in 2015 the Jury of the Biennale wanted to award the Pavilion of the United States of America for the presentation of Joan Jonas, an artist important for her work and influence.
-Jonas Jones’ dreams filled the pavilion with exciting video installations of animals and children.
+Influent artists exposed in the American Pavilion, in 2019 the artist who exhibited in the pavilion was Martin Puryear, in 2017 Mark Bradford was the protagonist of the exhibition and in 2015 the Jury of the Biennale wanted to award the Pavilion of the United States of America for the presentation of Joan Jonas, an artist important for her work, her video-performance, starting from the 1970s .
+Jonas Jones’ dreams filled the pavilion with exciting video installations of animals and children, creating one of the most captivating pavilions of the Biennale.

 This year the American Pavillon of the Architecture Biennale 2021 is dedicated to the wooden architecture.
 In the nineteenth century new cities were built in America, but also the typical wooden architecture was developed.